axiom-data-science/ocean-model-skill-assessor/docs/developer.md

   * 2D surface fields and other depth slices
 * Handle units (right now assumes units are the same in model and datasets and match what is input with `vocab_labels` for labels on plots)
 * Handle time zones.
 Currently assumes everything in UTC.
 Removes timezones if present.
+* Make dataset handling more flexible such that if a dataset featuretype is amenable, don't require T, Z, lon, or lat to be in separate columns.
+Currently all are required but in the future e.g. a `timeSeries` dataset could only have the depth defined in the catalog metadata since it doesn't vary.